melvyg/housing-analysis/README.md

 **Learn from our model's coefficients, p-values, and R-sqaured, optimize our features for the model , and repeat step 3 with optimized features**

 Lastly, after evaluating how well our previous model meet's linear regression assumptions, mulitcollinearity, and p-values explaining how significant a change in our target house price is related to changes in the feature -- we may want to remove, add, or engineer new features to improve.
 For example, it was discovered that median age has high multicollinearity with other features the model and so it was removed as a feature.
-Moreover, a house's distance from downtown Seattle had a p-value larger than our 0.05 significance threshold and so it was also removed as a feature.
+Moreover, a house's distance from downtown Seattle had a p-value larger than our 0.05 significance threshold.
+As a result, the relationship between a house's price and its distance from downtown Seattle was found to not be statistically significant and so it was also removed as a feature.

 This process of evaluating our features and how well they meet linear regression assumptions is repeated until we are satisfied with the features being used, assumptions being met, the model's R-squared, and most of all how the results help tell our story.